-Our Finance MSc will teach you advanced knowledge and skills in financial markets and institutions.
-You'll learn:
+Understand and analyse international financial markets, institutions and strategies of investors.
+Our Finance MSc delivers advanced knowledge and skills in financial markets and institutions.

-- how they function and interact with the real economy
+You'll learn how they function and interact with the real economy.
+You'll gain knowledge in making optimal decisions in your financial career.

 The financial services sector has experienced worldwide growth.
 This has increased the demand for students with specialist skills and competencies in finance.
 This course will suit you if you are interested in the following careers: